Quasineutral limit, dispersion and oscillations for Korteweg type fluids: Uniform estimates

 \section{Uniform estimates}

 In this section we wish to establish all the basic a priori estimates, independent on $\la$, for the solutions of the system \eqref{3.1}.
+We point out that all the estimates of this section can be recovered by using smooth approximating solutions constructed by means of a regularizing process.
+We skip all the details since this procedure is standard in the literature.
 First of all we remind that from the Theorem \ref{t1} we have that the solutions of \eqref{3.1} satisfy the following uniform energy estimate

 where

 Beside the standard estimate \eqref{energy} it is possible to recover some further bounds on the second derivative of $\rl$ and on $\nabla\sqrt{\rl}$.
 First, we need to prove the following lemma. \begin{lemma} Assume that $(\rl, \ul, \vl)$ is a global weak solution of \eqref{3.1} and that \eqref{initial} hold, then the following identity holds,